 The Roots Picnic: Hip-Hop is the Love of My Life with Common, Queen Latifah and Digable Planets

 It was 16 years ago that Philadelphia hip-hop legends The Roots kicked off their inaugural Roots Picnic in their hometown.
-Now, the crew has expanded their reach to the West Coast with the inaugural Roots Picnic: Hip-Hop is the Love of My Life.
+Now, the crew has expanded their reach to the West Coast with the first-ever Roots Picnic: Hip-Hop is the Love of My Life.
 Held at the iconic Hollywood Bowl, artists like Common, Arrested Development, Digable Planets, The Pharcyde, Black Sheep, Jungle Brothers and the legendary Queen Latifah joined in on the fun.

 As the show marquee expresses, this show was a love letter to not just hip-hop, but the funk, disco, soul and R&B sounds that shaped the now-ubiquitous genre.
 All of the artists on the bill collaborated to bring a modern take on some of the biggest hits of the last few decades.